BND Hamburger Icon

 What is the impact of excessive idle time?

-Commercial trucks cost about $70,000 in annual fuel costs.
+• Excessive fleet idle time wastes fuel.
+Excessive idling can cost approximately $12,000 per fleet truck per year, and every 10 percent of idle time can result in a 1 percent decline in the truck’s fuel economy.
+Commercial trucks cost about $70,000 in annual fleet fuel costs, possibly more.
 Idling the truck for 10 seconds uses more fuel than restarting the engine.
-In fact, idling uses about 8% of the truck’s fuel.
+In fact, idling uses about one gallon of the truck’s fuel for every hour it idles.
 Across an entire fleet, fuel costs related to idling add up to a significant expense for a business.

-The Environmental Protection Agency (EPA) has determined that excessive idling can increase a company’s annual maintenance costs by approximately $2,000 per truck.
+• Excessive fleet idle time incurs maintenance costs.
+Excessive idling can increase a company’s annual maintenance costs by approximately $2,000 per truck.
 With more frequent maintenance, trucks are out of service more often and for longer periods.
 Idling is twice as damaging to the truck’s internal components as turning the engine on and off.
 Idling also decreases the time required between oil changes.

 Did You Know?Did you know